Table of Contents Search for printer HOME

 Grand Canyon haze

-New Worries TOP OF PAGE
+New Complexities TOP OF PAGE

 Talk of cooling from aerosols took a spectacular turn in 1983.
 A group of scientists, most of whom had already been studying aerosols, went public with warnings of an unexpected danger.
 If the blasts of a nuclear war injected smoke and dust into the atmosphere, a lethal "nuclear winter" might envelop the planet.
-The Russian meteorologist Kirill Kondratyev went on to point a finger at the nitrates (NOx) that had already been put into the atmosphere by weapons tests.
+The Russian meteorologist Kirill Kondratyev went on to point a finger at the nitrates (NOx) that weapons tests had already been put into the atmosphere.
 These had produced aerosols which, he surmised, might have been responsible for the decreased transparency of the atmosphere, and thus the cooling, observed during the 1960s.(70) Only think how much cooling might follow a thousand nuclear explosions!
 Launching a nuclear strike would be literally suicidal, even if the other side never struck back.
 Other scientists disagreed, setting off a vehement public debate.

 An even more horrendous effect of aerosols had been proposed back in 1980 by Walter and Luis Alvarez: the extinction of the dinosaurs when a giant meteor struck the Earth 65 million years ago.
 Calculations showed that dust from an asteroid impact could have fatally cooled the planet.(71) All this was sharply contested by other scientists.
 The leading alternative that they developed to explain the doom of the dinosaurs was a series of gargantuan volcanic eruptions.
 That just showed another way that aerosols could change climate on an apocalyptic scale.(72)